The Best Bagels in Melbourne for a Hole Lot of Yum

 Bagels & Co

-We just found one of our favourite breakfast bagels, and it lives on Sydney Road in Brunswick.
-Bagels & Co know how to hit it out of the bagel park with their simple array of toppings and oft-Mediterranean twist.
-We're in love with a simple combination of gooey egg, avocado, tomato and chilli on poppyseed.
-For lunch, the crumbed chicken is excellent bang for your buck, and their smoked salmon bagel is one of the best in town.
-The bagels themselves are the perfect balance of soft and firm, excellent for sinking your teeth into.
-Add chips and pickles for maximum eating pleasure.
+We just discovered one of our favourite breakfast bagels, and you’ll find it on Sydney Road in Brunswick.
+Bagels & Co know how to hit it out of the park with their simple-yet-inspired toppings, often with a Mediterranean twist.
+Our pick?
+A poppyseed bagel stacked with gooey egg, avocado, tomato and chilli.
+At lunch, the crumbed chicken delivers serious bang for your buck, while the smoked salmon bagel ranks among the best in Melbourne.
+The bagels strike that perfect balance between soft and firm — made for sinking your teeth into.
+Add chips and pickles for maximum pleasure.

 627 Sydney Road, Brunswick